Sydney Bailey Fund

-The Conflict Research Society (CRS) promotes academic and policy-relevant research on conflict processes, and conflict and cooperation.
+The CRS promotes academic and policy-relevant research on conflict processes, and conflict and cooperation.
 The CRS boasts an international membership supporting leading and world class research on conflict and peace.
-The society provides a forum of deliberation for our partners including leading global academic institutions and NGOs.
+The Society provides a forum of deliberation for our partners including leading global academic institutions and NGOs.
 In response to the difficult multidimensional challenges of conflict and cooperation, the CRS brings together a wide range of multidisciplinary research to foster key debates on important issues around the world.

-- The grant is intended for PhD students (of all nationalities) who are currently enrolled at a UK university.
+- The grant is intended for PhD students (of all nationalities).

 - The research grant is intended to support research activities for the PhD student’s dissertation, such as travel for fieldwork or research assistance for data collection.
 We do not accept funding applications for attending conferences or for the purchase of equipment.